zwpaper/obsidian-progressbar/README.md

 - **day-year**: a progress bar showing how many days passed in this year.
 - **day-month**: a progress bar showing how many days passed in this month.
 - **day-week**: a progress bar showing how many days passed in this week.
+- **day-custom**: a progress bar showing how many days passed in custom start and end.
 - **month**: a progress bar showing how many months passed in this year.
 - **manual**: a progress bar specified by user